Transhumanismus

 A mind-bending new suit straps onto your torso, ankles and wrists, then uses actuators to translate audio into vivid vibration.
 The result: a new way for everyone to experience music, according to its creators.
 That’s especially exciting for people who have trouble hearing.

-The Music: Not Impossible suit was created by design firm Not Impossible Labs and electronics manufacturing company Avnet.
+THE FEELIESThe Music: Not Impossible suit was created by design firm Not Impossible Labs and electronics manufacturing company Avnet.
 The suit can create sensations to go with pre-recorded music, or a “Vibrotactile DJ” can adjust the sensations in real time during a live music event.”

 Billboard writer Andy Hermann tried the suit out, and it sounds like a trip.